In some ways it is hard to imagine two feminine souls more different than those of Catherine of Siena and Elizabeth Ann Seton.

 A firebrand of the 14th century, Virgin and Doctor of the Church, Catherine lived her life amid visions, ecstasies, and miracles.
 She preached publicly to a band of eager disciples, wrote passionate and pleading letters to popes and prelates, and performed miracles of multiplication of food while she herself fasted in the extreme.
 She was even mystically married to Christ, who gave her an invisible wedding ring.

-Elizabeth, on the other hand, lived in our own New York state, in a time much closer to our own.
+Elizabeth, on the other hand, was born in New York, in a time much closer to our own.
 She got married, had kids, and converted in a fairly normal manner.
 Even when she became a religious, she kept it real—with a staid, starched black bonnet and daily duties done with discretion.
 In her life there were no extreme miracles or metaphors, no weird circumstances for biographers to smooth over.

 If Catherine was extreme, even fanatical—someone we might walk quickly away from if we saw her on the street—Elizabeth was a saint we can get close to, someone we could have over for dinner.